orbitalquark/scintillua/docs/api.md

 `case_insensitive_fold_points = true` option to [`lexer.new()`](#lexer.new), and specify keywords in lower case.

-If your lexer needs to do some additional processing in order to determine if a token is a fold point, pass a function that returns an integer to `lex:add_fold_point()`.
-Returning `1` indicates the token is a beginning fold point and returning `-1` indicates the token is an ending fold point.
-Returning `0` indicates the token is not a fold point.
+If your lexer needs to do some additional processing in order to determine if a tagged element is a fold point, pass a function to `lex:add_fold_point()` that returns an integer.
+A return value of `1` indicates the element is a beginning fold point and a return value of `-1` indicates the element is an ending fold point.
+A return value of `0` indicates the element is not a fold point.
 For example:

-    local function fold_strange_token(text, pos, line, s, symbol) if ... then
+    local function fold_strange_element(text, pos, line, s, symbol) if ... then
         return 1 -- beginning fold point
       elseif ... then